Connecticut Mortgage Servicer Surety Bond

 - Complete all pre-licensing education and take the written examinations.

-- Completion of the required licensing (MU4) through the National Mortgage Licensing System (NMLS) and pay the applicable processing fee, credit report fee, FBI Criminal Background Check Fee, State Criminal Background Check Fee, and the Connecticut License fee.
+- Complete the required mortgage servicer license application (MU4) found on the National Mortgage Licensing System (NMLS) and pay the applicable FBI Criminal Background Check Fee, State Criminal Background Check Fee, credit report fee, NMLS processing fee and the Connecticut license fee.

-- An onsite manager or qualifying individual is required and must have the following: must be licensed as a mortgage loan originator with Connecticut, be physically in the main office location, have worked in the mortgage business industry for a minimum of three of the last five years.
+- Provide the name of an onsite manager or qualifying individual.
+The person listed is required to have the following: be licensed as a mortgage loan originator in Connecticut, be physically in the main office location, have worked in the mortgage business industry for a minimum of three of the last five years.

-- Provide a balance sheet that is not more than 12 months old and must reflect a tangible net worth.
+- Provide a balance sheet was prepared no more than 12 months prior to the license application date.
+The balance sheet will need to show a tangible net worth.

 - Complete the Work Experience Form.